But are they right?

 The Christian priesthood and monastic movements broke the power of the clan.
 A young woman fleeing a repellent arranged marriage could take vows in a convent, and be devoted to God for the rest of her life.
 Her family couldn’t force her to leave.
 A young man could choose the monastic life over the vocation his family chose for him (as a young Martin Luther did, in response to a near death experience.)
 Today, the choice sounds horrifying.
 Who wants to choose between an awful marriage and a celibate life?
 “Why not more options?” we think.
 But back then, it was revolutionary–there was a choice!
 That was new, and the possibility of having a choice opened the door to further options.
 Today, it’s rare in Western culture for anyone to face that dilemma.

 Without the external pressures of the clan holding a marriage together, without the economic stimulus of property at the center of the marriage, is marriage doomed?
 It seems a silly question now; it wasn’t, to them.
-Martin and Katie Luther effectively invented (and the Puritans refined) companionate marriage, and today, we can see that with Christ at the center, marriages flourish apart from considerations of property or familial alliance.
+Martin and Katie Luther effectively invented (and the Puritans refined) companionate marriage, and today, we can see that with Christ at the center, marriages flourish even though considerations of property or familial alliance are now secondary at best.

 Of course, marriages are also failing at significant rates today.
 God is sharpening the antithesis: will you have Christ at the center?
 If not, you may not be able to have a marriage at all.